 The oyster industry is exploding, with new oyster bars opening not only along the coasts, but in cities across the country.
 And oyster aquaculture is feeding the need for oysters.
 While Virginia has lead the way with research and the number of farms on both sides of the Chesapeake as well as the coast, North Carolina is emerging from its slumber.
 Historically, the waters of North Carolina have been a bit more protected by North Carolinians.
 In fact, until recently, oysters were a local delicacy only enjoyed for a few months in the Winter (wild harvest runs November-March), and rarely seen outside the area.

-All that changed about five years ago with the arrival of our first local oyster farm, Bodie Island Oysters, part of the Wanchese Fish Company.
-Fast forward five years and we now have four more locally farmed specimens from Cape Hatteras Oyster Company and Ocracoke, and a dozen or more from waters further south on the Pamlico Sound.
-And here’s the thing, coming from someone who sees a couple dozen different varieties up and down the East Coast every week, I can tell you that the NC oysters are some of the best available right now.
+All that changed with the arrival of our first local oyster farm, Bodie Island Oysters, part of the Wanchese Fish Company.
+Fast forward and we now have more locally farmed specimens from Cape Hatteras Oyster Company and Ocracoke, and a dozen or more from waters further south on the Pamlico Sound.
+And here’s the thing, coming from someone who sees a couple dozen different varieties up and down the East Coast every week, I can tell you that the NC oysters are some of the best available.
 Our farmers are learning fast, putting in the time and care to produce great oysters, and the oysters are growing fast with great fertile waters here, which makes North Carolina’s Outer Banks a great destination for oyster lovers.